RSCJacksonLab/landscapy/docs/cookbook/statistics/inference-contract.md

 `permutation_test` requires a positive integer permutation count, a supported alternative, at least two non-empty finite groups, and a statistic function that returns one finite scalar.
-For a two-sided test, the statistic must be a signed statistic whose null value is zero; the default difference in means has that property.
+For a two-sided test, the statistic must be a signed statistic whose null value is zero.

 If `b` of `B` sampled label permutations are at least as extreme as the observed statistic, Landscapy reports